 Address Practice Needs with Free and Paid EMR Software

 You now know the differences between free and paid EMR software.
 The next thing to do is find one that will work best with you and your staff.
-Check out the PxTrack electronic medical records software.
+Check out the PxTrack electronic medical records system.
 PxTrack provides medical practitioners with a free demo version, which they can customize according to their needs for a reasonable price.
 Discover PxTrack version 3 here!